 This is the best option for whom?

-If you are a proactive traveler and admirer of extreme sports, if you like changes and doing different things every day, if you don’t like sleeping in tents, probably the Inka Jungle Tour would be a better choice for you.
+If you are a proactive traveler and admirer of extreme sports, if you like changes and doing different things every day, if you don’t like sleeping in tents, probably the Inka Jungle Tour would be the best choice for you.

 Salkantay Trek Tour